 Two brochures were made, one for the scientists and other for the medical specialists, each one with a different approach that responded to the particular interests of each of them.
 We opted for a format that played with dies to differentiate.
 This made the proposal more original and attractive.

-Quibim is becoming a world benchmark for research with biomarkers.
-As a result, it is positioned in the American market, where they have opened their new headquarters in Silicon Valley.
-Its CEO, Ángel Alberich-Bayarri, commented when referring to one of the most prominent scientists in the world, “… after the campaign, I know that if we call her she will respond to us right away.
+Quibim is becoming a worldwide benchmark for biomarkers research.
+As a result, it has positioned itself in the American market, where they have opened their new headquarters in Silicon Valley.
+Its CEO, Ángel Alberich-Bayarri, commented when speaking to one of the most prominent scientists in the world, “… after the campaign, I know that if we call her she will respond to us right away.
 That was unthinkable before”.